 Using a plugin with a Flutter web app

 Write a Flutter desktop application

-Build a Flutter desktop app that accesses GitHub APIs to retrieve your repositories, assigned issues, and pull requests.
+Build a Flutter desktop app (Windows, Linux, or macOS) that accesses GitHub APIs to retrieve your repositories, assigned issues, and pull requests.
 As part of this task, create and use plugins to interact with native APIs and desktop applications, and use code generation to build type-safe client libraries for GitHub’s APIs.

 We also recommend the following online class: